dianeooty/leaflet-challenge/README.md

 All files used for this project can be found in the folders above.
 Including the js, HTML and CSS.

 ## Usage
 Visit the site at https://dianeooty.github.io/leaflet-challenge/ to view the different maps that reflects all the earthquake locations that occurred in the past 7 days and the tectonic plate locations.
 Each marker reflects the location, magnitude, depth and date&time of the earthquake.
-The data is pulled from "https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson" which updates every 5 minutes and the second data pulled from "https://raw.githubusercontent.com/fraxen/tectonicplates/master/GeoJSON/PB2002_boundaries.json".
+The data pulls from "https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson" which updates every 5 minutes and the second data pulls from "https://raw.githubusercontent.com/fraxen/tectonicplates/master/GeoJSON/PB2002_boundaries.json".

 ```
 // Create the map object